Theodorus Bailey (politician): Early life

 Bailey was born near Fishkill in the Province of New York on October 12, 1758 where he attended the rural schools and studied law.
 He was admitted to the bar in 1778 and commenced practice in Poughkeepsie, New York.

 Career

 He served with the New York Militia during the Revolutionary War.
 He also served in the State militia from 1786 until 1805 and attained the rank of brigadier general.

-Bailey ran for Congress in March 1789, but was defeated by Federalist Egbert Benson.
+Bailey ran for Congress in March 1789, but was defeated by Federalist Egbert Benson, and lost a rematch with Benson in 1790.
 Bailey was elected as a Democratic-Republican to the 3rd and the 4th United States Congresses, serving from March 4, 1793, to March 3, 1797.
 He was elected again to the 6th United States Congress, serving from March 4, 1799, to March 3, 1801.
 In April 1801, he was elected to the New York State Assembly, but vacated his seat before the State Legislature convened, because he was elected to the 7th United States Congress to fill the vacancy caused by the resignation of Thomas Tillotson, and served from December 7, 1801, to March 3, 1803.